 Structure of Fellow Programme in Management (FPM)

-The class-room course work is designed to provide an in-depth knowledge in management science, forestry, environment and development management in general, and the area of the specialisation of the student in particular.
+The two-year classroom course work is designed to provide in-depth knowledge in management science, forestry, environment and development management, in general, and the area of the specialisation of the student, in particular.

-The PGDFM first year courses provide grounding to the FPM students in functional areas of management with application orientation in forestry, environment and development context.
+The PGDFM first-year courses provide grounding to the FPM students in functional areas of management with application orientation in forestry, environment and development context.
 The classroom courses in the first year, which a candidate has to attain, is spread over a total of 20.75 credit unit.
-The PGDFM graduates of IIFM, get exemption from first year FPM courses.
+The PGDFM graduates of IIFM, get an exemption from first year FPM courses.
 The course structure of first year (three terms with one Field Work) is as follows:-

 |Term I||Term I Courses||7.0 Credit Unit (CU)|

 Term II Courses